 Requirements for degrees, certificates and diplomas are subject to approval of the board of education, as well as the Oregon State Department of Education, Office of Community College Services.
 Students qualifying for an Associate of Applied Science, Associate of Science or an Associate of Arts (Oregon transfer) degree will not be allowed to apply for the Associate of General Studies degree.
-Students may elect to graduate under the requirements existing the year they graduate or under the requirements that existed the year they enrolled in the program.

 Students who complete a certificate or degree program that includes courses for a certificate of fewer requirements will receive only the highest certificate or degree.
 Students who want to complete more than one major or degree must complete fifteen (15) additional credits for each program above the original requirements.
 Students completing requirements must apply for graduation at the Admissions Office in Takena Hall at least one term prior to expected graduation.